A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: An example violating Condition

-Assumption~\ref{assumpt-appendix-B} [especially, conditions (i)--(iii)] ensures there exists some $(\vc{v},b,\bbC) \in \cal{V}$ of Condition~\ref{cond-01}.
-Indeed, the stochastic matrix obtained by uniformizing $\vc{Q}$ is of M/G/1 type, which satisfies the stability condition \cite[Chapter~XI, Proposition~3.1]{Asmu03} of GI/G/1-type Markov chains (including M/G/1-type ones).
-Therefore, $\{(X_t,J_t): t \ge 0\}$ is ergodic, and its generator $\vc{Q}$ satisfies Condition~\ref{cond-01}.
+We confirm that there exists some $(\vc{v},b,\bbC) \in \cal{V}$ of Condition~\ref{cond-01} under Assumption~\ref{assumpt-appendix-B}.
+Uniformizing the generator $\vc{Q}$ (see, e.g., \cite[Problem~II.4.1]{Asmu03}) yields an M/G/1 type stochastic matrix that satisfies the stability condition \cite[Chapter~XI, Proposition~3.1]{Asmu03} of GI/G/1-type Markov chains (including M/G/1-type ones) due to the conditions (i)--(iii) of Assumption~\ref{assumpt-appendix-B}.
+Therefore, Condition~\ref{cond-01} holds for the generator $\vc{Q}$ satisfying Assumption~\ref{assumpt-appendix-B} (see, e.g., \cite[Theorem~1.1]{Kont16}).